EmilyBroh/Utopia/README.md

 dataframe['normalized_column'] = (dataframe['column']   - dataframe['column'].min()) / (dataframe['column'].max() - dataframe['column'].min())

 --
-This formula ensure that every value was converted to value of anywhere from 0 to 1.
+This formula ensured that every value was converted to value of anywhere from 0 to 1.
 Because I wanted my point system to reflect a higher number of points being more preferable, I had to adjust my formula in instances where the original data reflected a higher score as being less favorable.
 To do this, I simply adjusted the formula by adding a "1-" at the beginning of the formula.
 Here's how that looked:

 dataframe['normalized_column'] = (dataframe['column']   - dataframe['column'].min()) / (dataframe['column'].max() - dataframe['column'].min())